conneroisu/cpre488/Report.md

 ## In your write up, provide a structural diagram of the axi_ppm design, from the top-level AMBA AXI interface down to where you user logic will reside.

-Attached below is a figure that represents the structure of our custom AMBA AXI4-Lite IP for the axi_ppm design for sub-section A. At the highest level, we instantiated our RTL for our PPM capture and generate FSMs.
+Attached below is a figure that represents the structure of our custom AMBA AXI4-Lite IP for the axi_ppm design for subsection A. At the highest level, we instantiated our RTL for our PPM capture and generate FSMs.
 We also created probes that were accessible by ILAs on the main design.
 However, it should be noted that the probes were removed once the AXI was functioning as expected.
 Additional signals were used to connect the FSM outputs and inputs to the AXI slave instatiation.
 In the slave, FSM inputs are relayed to their respective slave registers, which in turn are configured to be accessed by software.
 An additional mux was described to switch between software and hardware relay modes.

-It should be noted that sub-section B deviated in this design by instantiating their PPM capture and generate FSMs in the slave instatiation instead of at the top level.
+It should be noted that subsection B deviated in this design by instantiating their PPM capture and generate FSMs in the slave instatiation instead of at the top level.
 In hindsight, we believe this was the better approach as it eliminated the need for excess signals at the top level.

 ![axi_ppm_top](report_assets/AXI.png)